-LA maintained schools: Prohibition Order Checks for TAs are not required.
+LA maintained schools: Prohibited from teaching for TAs are not required.

-LA maintained schools: Prohibition Order Checks for HLTAs are required if “teaching work” (see the attached guidance) is undertaken.
+LA maintained schools: For HLTAs are required if “teaching work” is undertaken.

-With effect from 3 September 2018 (KCSiE) the following lists should also be checked:
+With effect from 3 September 2018 (KCSiE) the following lists should be checked:

-All five lists can be checked via the Teacher Services website:
+All four lists can be checked via the Teacher Services website:

 - Teachers who have failed induction or probation